gprasanth/mentalmodels/slides.md

 <!--

-Feedback is the greatest factor for improving anything, a product, design, or even ourselves.
+Seeking feedback early and often is the greatest factor for improving anything: product, design, or even ourselves.
 (5 min)

 - Priorities
   - Having high level objectives avoids uncertainty and existential criseses